Ninjabrain1/Ninjabrain-Bot/README.md

 - `F3+C` updates the direction and distance from your current location instead of recording another eye throw.
 Enable **Show direction to stronghold** to display the direction.

 </details>

-## Under the hood

-- Java desktop application with a custom Swing interface
-- Bayesian inference and numerical approximations for stronghold prediction
-- Observable domain state shared by the calculator, UI, overlay, and API
-- Global hotkeys and native platform integration
-- HTTP API with queries, commands, and event subscriptions
-- Unit and integration tests with JUnit and Mockito
-- Maven builds and GitHub Actions CI

 ## Project history